Food Addiction Problems

 Alternative Therapy Options for Food Addiction

-Although our preferred form of mental health counselling for Food Addiction is Tranceformental CBT we also offer alternative Psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Food Addiction is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 The consultation is free and lasts around 50 minutes.

 During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.

 Initial consultations are also available as part of our online therapy service.

 At TranceForm Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss our change programmes BEFORE proceeding.